What You Need to Know About Urban and Regional Planner

 Featured schools near , edit

-These are the skills Urban and Regional Planners say are the most useful in their careers:
+When polled, Urban and Regional Planners say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.